hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/properties/panels.rst

 Only Render
    Displays only items that will be rendered.
    This option hides visualizations, overlays, the 3D cursor, and the grid floor.
-   The :doc:`3D manipulator widget </editors/3dview/object/editing/transform/control/manipulators>`
+   The :doc:`3D manipulator widget </scene_layout/object/editing/transform/control/manipulators>`
    has to be toggled separately.

-   This can be useful for a preview and for :doc:`OpenGL </render/opengl>` viewport rendering.
+   This can be useful for a preview and for :doc:`viewport rendering </editors/3dview/viewport_render>`.

    .. note::